carioka88/DcDc/README.md

 You will have the possibiliy to access to the testing tool, or to access to the database tool Testing tool lets you:
     - Create a new converter model according to the voltage and other parameters important for the test,

     - Do a pre-scan where you can define after it the thresolds to agree if a converter is good or not,

     - Test different converters as if you were a test user,

     - Edit the parameters which you classify if one converter is good or not.

   Database tool lets you:
-    - Access to the differents converters stored in the database dcdc_tracking at CERN, selecting the model wich you are interested in.
+    - Access to the differents converters stored in the database dcdc_tracking at CERN, selecting the model wich you are interested in,

-    - See the data of the converter selected, the different results obtained in the test, and what was expected.
+    - See the data of the converter selected, the different results obtained in the test, and what was expected,

     - Generate some graphics according to the converter efficiency and other parameters,

     - Genetate a pdf with some graphics to print it.